Ulysses, Kansas: History

+Early history

 In 1831, south of the future site of Ulysses, Kansas, then a part of Northern Mexico Territory, mountain man and explorer Jedediah Smith was killed by Comanche warriors, on May 27, 1831.
 The first Ulysses, town, founded in June 1885, was located approximately two miles east of present-day Ulysses.
 Approximately six weeks later Ulysses' first newspaper, the Grant County Register, began publication.

 From February 1892 through August 1893, Ulysses had two weekly newspapers, the Ulysses Tribune and the Grant County Republican; both papers were political in nature.
 The Grant County Republican represented the Republican Party, and the Ulysses Tribune represented the Alliance Party.
 The Grant County Republican constitutes the predecessor of the current-day Ulysses News, which claims to be Grant County's oldest surviving business, although it has operated under numerous names, editor/publishers, and management.

 In the Grant County Register, Volume 1, #1, dated July 21, 1885, the following story was published:

 Ulysses, everything is newness and bustle, when a month ago on the 7th of June six thousand head of cattle were rounded up on a gentle western slope near a beautiful lake.
 Now there is a bustling, prosperous young city, and all the country is dotted with settlements.
 The town company offers fine inducements to all wanting to embark in business, no better location can be found.
 We have several buildings already up, and a good hotel with 16 rooms.

 Another publication, the Ulysses Tribune, published in March 1887:

 Ulysses is the booming town of old Grant County, Kansas.
 The old county lines will be established by the present legislature beyond doubt, and Ulysses is bound to be the county seat.
 Ulysses has more natural advantages than any other town in western Kansas.
 She is on the direct line of the new east and west railroad, and a railroad is to be built from Lakin south to Ulysses, thus insuring her of two railroads.
 In other towns water is to be found at a depth of one to three hundred feet, but in Ulysses pure water is found at 30 feet.